What to Eat and Drink in Shanghai: The Ultimate Foodie Guide

 9. Jiangbing: There are jianbing stands every morning in most neighborhoods, so depending on where you stay I can find on near you.
 They are super cheap Chinese “breakfast burritos” of sorts with a crispy crepe outside

 Craving dumplings?
 Here is a guide to China's dumplings and where to find them in Shanghai.
 Here is a guide to global dumplings and where to find them in Shanghai.
+And here is a guide to the wildest xiaolongbao in Shanghai.

 Craving bing?
 Here is a guide to Shanghai's bing and where to find them.